AndrewPtaszekDev/SmartCCTVSystem/README.md

 # SmartCCTVSystem
-This project is a Smart CCTV System that automates the detection and saving of video clips based on continuous changes, optimizing storage efficiency.
-It leverages computer vision techniques to identify and track objects in video frames.
+This project is a Smart CCTV System that automates the detection and saving of video clips of human movements, optimizing storage efficiency.
+It leverages computer vision techniques to identify and track people in video frames.

 ## Features